-- Twelve years of sold-out summer festivals under the skilful artistic direction of Alexander Tselyakov.
+- Thirteen years of sold-out summer festivals under the skilful artistic direction of Alexander Tselyakov.

 - In 2009 we commissioned and premiered Pender Harbour Suite for piano trio, composed by Stephen Chatman for the fifth anniversary Festival.
 In 2014, we celebrated our tenth anniversary with a commissioned piano quintet, In a World of Motion and Distance, by composer Kelly-Marie Murphy.

-- Our long-standing free concert, now called Rising Tide true to our seaside roots and featuring young musicians in a showcase concert, was again an enormous success.
+- Our long-standing free concert, now called Rising Tide, true to our seaside roots, and featuring young musicians in a showcase event, was again an enormous success.
+Pender Harbour’s own mezzo-soprano Rose-Ellen Nichols, Halfmoon Bay’s baritone Louis Dillon, and pianist David Poon (new to the Coast but already a valued member of the musical community), performed a wonderful afternoon programme.

 Pender Harbour Community

 - Host families provide accommodation in their homes for the musicians who arrive several days in advance of the Festival for intensive rehearsals.
+The musicians appreciate the exceptional hospitality that is offered.
 Community volunteers help with everything from arranging the huge flower displays we’re famous for to taking tickets to setting out chairs and erecting the outdoor tent.

-- In 2017 the Pender Harbour Music Society celebrates 30 years of music making on our historical forestry hill top.
+- In 2017 the Pender Harbour Music Society celebrates 30 years of music-making on our hill top, in a building that originally housed a Forestry workshop.
 We are grateful to the vision of those early board members for their collaboration with the SCRD to procure and then create the performance centre we all enjoy today.
+Outstanding artists of every genre have graced our stage, a testimony to the commitment of our loyal organizing committees and audiences over the years.
+The years pass and the music lingers

 For more information please explore our website or call the Festival cell phone: 604.989.3995.